JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 Wednesdays 8:30PM Half Moon Cafe 164 2nd Ave

-The address was on the Lower East Side, a neighborhood that had been scorchingly trendy the last time Lawrence had been there.
+The address was on the Lower East Side, a neighborhood that had been scorchingly trendy the last time Batman had been there.
 More importantly: it was Wednesday.

 #